-✓ N/A PREP
+\checkmark N/A Prep

-Complete a combustion safety test and record the results.
+Complete a combustion safety test & record the results

-2. Verify that a ventilation plan is established.
-Verify that a ventilation plan is established.
+2. Verify that ventilation plan is established

 3. Put on all personal protection equipment (PPE)

-4. Identify all worker and occupant safety hazards.
+4. Identify all worker and occupant safety hazards

-5. Identify all potential durability issues.
+5. Identify all potential durability issues

-Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
+6. Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
 Do not complete work if a life safety hazard is identified.

-✓ N/A WORK
+N/A Air Sealing

-7. Remove existing damaged insulation.
-Address all combustion safety, worker safety, occupant sa insulation removal prior to starting work and notify the occupant.
-Do not complete work if a l
+Ď 7.
+Remove existing damaged insulation.
+If the removal of insulation exposes combustion safety, worker safety, occupation safety, and durability issues, they MUST be addressed prior to starting work.
+Notify the occupant.
+Do not complete work if a life safety hazard is identified.

-8. Identify wall cavities without top and bottom plates and install blocking.
+8. Identify wall cavities without top and bottom plates and install blocking

-Seal all holes in the wall.
+9. Seal all holes in the wall

-Install insulation according to the manufacturer's specifications.
-Verify that all insulation has no gaps, voids, compression or misalignment.
+10. Install insulation according to the manufacturer's specification.
+Verify that all insulation has no gaps, voids, compression, or misalignment

-.
-Install a backing material to enclose insulation.
+11. Install a backing material to enclose insulation

-12. Seal all holes in the backing material.
+12. Seal all holes in the backing material

-✓ N/A CLOSE OUT
+\checkmark N/A Close Out

-13. Clean the work area.
+13. Clean the work area

-.
-Complete a combustion safety test and record the results.
+14. Complete a combustion safety test and record the results

 15. Educate occupants on the work completed.

-JOB INFORMATION
+Job Information

-Name Initials
+Name: Initials:

-Address Date
+Addre ess: Date: